 When in doubt, yield to any vehicle that is already moving in a forward direction if you are planning to move from a stopped position.
 As a driver, it is your responsibility to know the driving laws and when to take the appropriate steps to keep yourself and others safe.

 Oncoming traffic as the right-of-way at a green light.
-If you make a left-hand turn, you must wait for the space to be clear from cars and pedestrians.
+If you make a left-hand turn, you must wait for the space to be clear of cars and pedestrians.

 If cyclists are in a bike lane, they have the right-of-way.
 As a driver, you must yield to all bikes coming through when you are making a left or right turn.